weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 0x0000000a
 ```

-The next things you'll see with `:b` are some constraint
+The next things you'll see with `:browse` are some constraint
 synonyms.
 These are helper functions used to express type
 constraints.
 The ones preloaded into the interpreter unify different
 types of comparison operators to `>=`.
 This just saves users from
 having to express type constraints using only `>=`.

-The next things you'll see with `:b` are some primitive types.
+The next things you'll see with `:browse` are some primitive types.
 These
 include comparison and arithmetic operators, type classes, basic
 types, and some type constraints that help with expressing some
 cryptographic type constraints elegantly.
 These are used when defining